 Since the start of the COVID-19 pandemic, Chuanyuan has felt compelled to be an advocate of underrepresented communities.
 In the 2020-2021 season, Chuanyuan is featured as a guest artist for Fill in the Blank Ensemble, a singer-initiated concert series dedicated to filling in voids within the classical music community, and Vision Possible Charity Concert Series, a fundraising concert marathon to benefit various non-profit charity organizations.
 Meanwhile, Chuanyuan is very excited to be curating and performing in Neither Here Nor There, a recital highlights the Asian/-American experience featuring vocal music by Asian-American composers and poets, set to premiere in November 2020.
 He is working closely with featured composers, including a commission by Filipino-American composer Dante De Silva.

 Chuanyuan received a Bachelor of Arts in Music and Statistics from University of Virginia.
 During his time at UVA, Chuanyuan was in the Performance Concentration Program and Distinguished Major Program of the McIntire Department of Music, and was one of the 21 Miller Arts Scholars of the Class of 2019.
 He was a recipient of the University Award for Project in the Arts and the Brander Wyatt Morrison Prize, and graduated with High Distinction.
-Now a first-year master's student at Bard College Conservatory of Music, Chuanyuan is the first countertenor in their Graduate Vocal Arts Program, studying with Joan Patenaude-Yarnell.
+Now a second-year master's student at Bard College-Conservatory of Music, Chuanyuan is the first countertenor in their Graduate Vocal Arts Program, studying with Joan Patenaude-Yarnell.
 His previous training and professional programs include Chautauqua Institution, Oberlin in Italy, Curtis Summerfest, Collaborative Piano Institute, Virginia Baroque Performance Academy, and Chicago Summer Opera.